legendaryleo7/py-gaugette/README.md

 py-gaugette
 ===========

 A library for interfacing hardware with the Raspberry Pi and BeagleBone Black.
+C.H.I.P. support is also in the works.
 Supports SSD1306 displays, rotary encoders, capacitance switches, RGB leds and other devices.

 Platform Compatibility
 ======================

-This library runs on both the Raspberry Pi and BeagleBone Black.
-However some classes have not yet been ported or tested on both platforms, so refer to the table below for compatibility information.
+This library runs on both the Raspberry Pi and BeagleBone Black, with support for the C.H.I.P currently being added.
+However some classes have not yet been ported or tested on all platforms, so refer to the table below for compatibility information.
+See below for CHIP information.

 The library has been developed using Python v2.7, with a goal of also maintaining Python 3 compatibility.
 However as of Feb 2014 some of the